avaje/avaje-nima/README.md

 @InjectTest
 class HelloTest {

-    // Injecting a HttpClient means the test plugin will
+    // Injecting a HttpClient into a test means the test plugin will
     // automatically start the application on a random port
-    // and inject the client (and shutdown the webserver after
+    // and inject a client with a base url pointing to the server (and shutdown the webserver after
     // the test has completed).
     @Inject
     static HttpClient httpClient;